Orwell: 2+2=5

-Orwell: 2+2=5 is a 2025 documentary film produced, written and directed by Raoul Peck.
-It follows the career of George Orwell, particularly the lessons from his novel Nineteen Eighty-Four, and how his political observations are still relevant in present day authoritarianism.
+Orwell: 2+2=5 is a 2025 documentary film produced, written, and directed by Raoul Peck.
+It follows the career of George Orwell, particularly the lessons from his 1949 novel Nineteen Eighty-Four, and how his political observations are still relevant in present day authoritarianism.
 Damian Lewis narrates the film as Orwell.

-The documentary had its world premiere at the Cannes Premiere section of the 2025 Cannes Film Festival on 17 May, where it was nominated for the L'Œil d'or.
-It was theatrically released in the United States by Neon on 3 October, and will be released in France by Le Pacte on 25 February 2026.
+The documentary had its world premiere at the Cannes Premiere section of the 2025 Cannes Film Festival on 17 May 2025, where it was nominated for the L'Œil d'or.
+It was theatrically released in the United States by Neon on 3 October 2025, and will be released in France by Le Pacte on 25 February 2026.

 Plot

-Through archive photos, newsreels, films, contemporary documentaries, and notorious speeches, Raoul Peck investigates how early 20th century authoritarianism still echoes in contemporary life, specially during ongoing conflicts threatening democracy and public liberties, such as the Myanmar civil war, the Russo-Ukrainian war, United States' War on terror and January 6 Capitol attack, the Gaza War, and many others.
+Through archive photos, newsreels, films, contemporary documentaries, and notorious speeches, Raoul Peck investigates how early 20th century authoritarianism still echoes in contemporary life, especially during ongoing conflicts threatening democracy and public liberties, such as the Myanmar civil war, the Russo-Ukrainian war, the United States' War on terror and the January 6 Capitol attack, the Gaza War, and many others.

 Production

 In March 2023, it was announced Raoul Peck would direct a documentary revolving around George Orwell, with the cooperation of the Orwell Estate.
 It was further announced that filmmaker Alex Gibney would produce under his Jigsaw Productions banner, alongside Anonymous Content, Closer Media, Participant and Universal Pictures Content Group, and Neon to distribute.

-The film, like Peck's previous projects, utilizes archival footage, excerpts from a wide range of films and the author's own personal letters and journals.
+The film, like Peck's previous projects, utilizes archival footage, excerpts from a wide range of other films, and the author's own personal letters and journals.

 Release

-Orwell: 2+2=5 had its world premiere in the Cannes Premiere section at the Cannes Film Festival on 17 May 2025.
-It was also showcased at the 53rd Norwegian International Film Festival in Main Programme section on 17 August 2025.
-It was released worldwide on October 3, 2025.
+On 17 May 2025, Orwell: 2+2=5 had its world premiere in the Cannes Premiere section at the Cannes Film Festival.

+On 17 August 2025, the film was also showcased at the 53rd Norwegian International Film Festival in Main Programme section.

+On 3 October 2025, the film was released worldwide.

-It competed in Stockholm Documentary Competition of the 2025 Stockholm International Film Festival on November 8, 2025.
+On 8 November 2025, the film competed in Stockholm Documentary Competition of the 2025 Stockholm International Film Festival.